 The Derby proved a wonderful start to the training career of Bill Chaffe junior, who was just thirty-two and had only held a trainer’s licence for two years.
 The son of the veteran pony trainer of the same name, he trained at Hawkesbury, on the old Clarendon course.
 The younger Chaffe had been encouraged by his father to overlook the deformed hocks and peculiar gait of Channel Rise as a yearling to pay just 600 guineas for him.
 At the same sales, the most expensive of the Channel Swell yearlings had sold for 2700 guineas.
 Chaffe bought the relatively cheap colt on behalf of Bill Clarke, a city service station proprietor who raced him in partnership with his wife.
 Alas, Mr Clarke was denied the pleasure of personally receiving the Derby trophy at the official presentation, having loaned his admission ticket to his wife earlier in the day, and then been unable to find her immediately after the race.

 For winning jockey, Barry Smith, the mount on Channel Rise proved a lucky late engagement.
 He had been widely expected to ride Tossing, but when Jack Thompson chose to ride that colt, Chaffe engaged Smith.
 Smith had made a dramatic rise to prominence in Sydney’s jockey ranks after a rather humble beginning on the country and provincial circuits.
 Smith was reared on the land in the Tamworth district of New South Wales and was a ‘natural’ in the saddle.
 Apprenticed to trainer Fred Cush at the age of sixteen, homesickness saw him abscond after no more than a fortnight.
 He then became apprenticed to his father and developed as a jockey on the tracks of the Northern and North-western Districts Association.
 He scored on Farn-D at Tamworth the first day he rode.
 He set a record in one season when he partnered 123 winners.
-Eventually, after winning hundreds of races out of town, Smith transferred his indentures again to Cush for the balance of his apprenticeship.
+Eventually, after winning many races out of town, Smith, at the age of twenty, transferred his indentures again to Cush for the balance of his apprenticeship.

 Channel Rise must rank as one of the poorest winners ever of the A.J.C.
 Derby.
 Even before his finest hour at Randwick, the colt’s bad legs had plagued his training regimen, and he was prone to lameness, a plight that became even more pronounced after his classic victory.
 In twenty-nine starts afterwards, he failed to win again and in fact only once more returned any prize money at all, when third in a weak mile handicap at Newcastle when weighted near the limit.
 It was after finishing an inglorious last in a Newcastle handicap as a six-year-old stallion that he was retired.
 Although he was given a few mares at the Bringelly property of Mr and Mrs R. W. Farrell, not surprisingly he failed to make any mark as a stallion.